Contact Details for Submission

 A concise and factual abstract is required, of between 100-150 words.
 The abstract should state briefly the purpose of the research, the principal results and major conclusions.
 An abstract is often presented separately from the article, so it must be able to stand alone.
 For this reason, References should be avoided, but if essential, then cite the author(s) and year(s).
 Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.

-Immediately after the abstract, provide a list of keywords, avoiding general and plural terms and multiple concepts (avoid, for example, "and", "of").
+Immediately after the abstract, provide a list of keywords (minimum 3, maximum 6), avoiding general and plural terms and multiple concepts (avoid, for example, "and", "of").
 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
 These keywords will be used for indexing purposes.

 Define abbreviations that are not standard in this field in a footnote to be placed on the first page of the article.
 Such abbreviations that are unavoidable in the abstract must be defined at their first mention there, as well as in the footnote.
 Ensure consistency of abbreviations throughout the article.